 After obtaining his medical degree from the University of New South Wales in 2007, Brahman underwent orthopaedic training at centres throughout NSW and QLD.
 He completed his surgical training in 2017, before sub-specialising in hand surgery via the Post Fellowship Education and Training [PFET] programme under the auspices of the Australian Hand Surgery Society.

-He has also completed the Carl Zeiss microsurgery fellowship at Ganga Hospital in Coimbatore, India, and the International Wrist Centre [IWC] fellowship in wrist arthroscopy at the Institut de la Main in Paris, France.
+Brahman has also completed the Carl Zeiss microsurgery fellowship at Ganga Hospital in Coimbatore, India, and the International Wrist Centre [IWC] fellowship in wrist arthroscopy at the Institut de la Main in Paris, France.
+He was granted the Morgan Travel Fellowship by the Royal Australasian College of Surgeons [RACS] to return to Institut de la Main and gain experience in the management of spasticity.

-Brahman was awarded the 2024 Australian Hand Surgery Society travelling fellowship, and visited centres in the United States to learn more about the use of targeted muscle reinnervation [TMR] in the care of upper and lower limb amputees.
+Brahman was awarded the 2024 Australian Hand Surgery Society [AHSS] travelling fellowship, and visited centres in the United States to study the use of targeted muscle reinnervation [TMR] in the care of upper and lower limb amputees.
+He has been awarded the International Federation of Societies for Surgery of the Hand [IFSSH] travelling fellowship for 2025.

 2020 – current